 Full Member organisations that are able to host and organise events and can contribute to the direction and management of the Gay Games.
 These include international sport organisations, multi-sport regional or city teams and international cultural organisations.
 These organisations drive the Gay Games movement and the FGG General Assembly.

 Associate Members are national or local associations and groups; teams that are part of a larger full member organisation – such as a sports group that is part of a city team.
 These organisations may organise local events and contribute to the Gay Games movement through their parent organisation and through the FGG committees.

 Groups who wish to be part of the Gay Games movement, but do not have the funds or structure to be a full or associate member organisation.
-Any LGBT+ sport or cultural organisation that promotes the principles of “Participation, Inclusion, and Personal Best”™ can have its logo displayed on the FGG web site, with a link to its own web site.
+Any LGBTQ+ sport or cultural organisation that promotes the principles of “Participation, Inclusion, and Personal Best”™ can have its logo displayed on the FGG web site, with a link to its own web site.
 The FGG provides all Partners with specialised communication tools to promote contact with participants in their sport or cultural activity.
 For details, write to memberservices@ gaygames.net.